 - Some of our consultants and lawyers, as well as professional advisers acting as processors or joint controllers including lawyers, bankers, auditors and insurers; and

 - HMRC, regulators and other authorities acting as processors or joint controllers.

-This may involve transferring your data outside of the European Economic Area (EEA).
+Your data may be shared with third parties located in countries outside of the European Economic Area (EEA).
 Whenever we transfer your Personal Data out of the EEA, we ensure a similar degree of protection is afforded to it by implementing at least one of the following safeguards: